-Carrying out safe and effective forcible entry requires firefighters to have suitable levels of knowledge and skills.
-A firefighter skilled in forcible entry should be able to gain access quickly and safely with only a minimal amount of damage.
+Undertaking safe and effective forcible entry requires firefighters to have suitable levels of knowledge and skills.
+A firefighter skilled in forcible entry should be able to gain access quickly and safely, with only a minimal amount of damage.

-In most fire situations, the level of urgency and the method of entry will, to a great degree, depend on the time-critical nature of events.
+In most fire situations, the level of urgency and the method of entry will, to a great degree, be dependent on the time-critical nature of events.
 For example, if rapid entry is needed to save a life or prevent more serious damage or firespread, crews may not have the opportunity to mitigate any damage.

-However, when the situation appears less urgent, firefighters can take more time and potentially select a less invasive technique to minimise or prevent any unnecessary damage.
-For example, the activation of an automatic fire alarm in a closed business in the middle of the night is likely to be a much less life-threatening situation than a call where people are reportedly in distress or trapped.
+However, when the situation is less urgent, firefighters can take more time and potentially select a less invasive technique to minimise damage or prevent any unnecessary damage.
+For example, the activation of an automatic fire alarm in a closed business in the middle of the night is a much less life-threatening situation than a call where people are reportedly in distress or trapped.

 There is huge diversity in elements such as doors, windows, locks and security devices and countless variations may be encountered depending on the type of premises.
-Firefighters should be familiar with the common styles of windows, doors, locks and security devices in their local area and with those that may be unique to certain types of premises such as police custody suites, prisons and detention centres, hospitals or secure units.
+Firefighters should be familiar with the common styles of windows, doors, locks and security devices in their local response area and with those that may be unique to certain types of premises such as police custody suites, prisons and detention centres, hospitals or secure units.

-The optimum time to build knowledge and understanding of unique sites and specific components is during site-specific risk information (SSRI) and pre-incident planning visits in compliance with current legislation.
+The optimum time to build knowledge and understanding of unique sites and specific components is during Site-Specific Risk Information (SSRI) and pre-incident planning visits such as 7.2(d).
 Arranging tours or inspections of buildings under construction and renovation is also an excellent way to learn about building construction and examine different devices.

-See National Operational Guidance: Operations for further information.
+Refer to the Operations guidance for further information.